Eleirbag89/ci-teams-notification/README.md

 Docker image / CI plugin to send pipeline notifications to Microsoft Teams using Adaptive Cards.
 Designed to work with Woodpecker CI, but can be used with any CI system that supports Docker images.

+You can override the build status to use as workaround for Woodpecker 3 lack of proper pipeline status (see https://github.com/woodpecker-ci/woodpecker/issues/4337 )

 ## Features

 - Customizable notification card with: